 Wotton-under-Edge is located on the Southern Fringe of the Cotswolds in the county of Gloucestershire.

-Popular towns and villages nearby are Tetbury, Stroud and Slad and it’s just a few miles from the Tyndale Monument in North Nibley.
+Popular towns and villages nearby are Tetbury, Stroud, and Slad and it’s just a few miles from the Tyndale Monument in North Nibley.

-You can also find it just 5-miles distance from the M5 motorway.
+You can also find it just a 5-miles distance from the M5 motorway.
 So, it’s perfect for a stop on a Cotswolds road trip.

-You’ll also find Wotton-under-Edge on the long distance trail, The Cotswolds Way which starts off in Chipping Campden and ends in Bath!
+You’ll also find Wotton-under-Edge on the long-distance trail, The Cotswolds Way which starts off in Chipping Campden and ends in Bath!